M3str3/HexSpell/readme.md

 # HexSpell: The Executable Rust Parser

-# WARNING: THIS PROJECT HAS BEEN MOVED TO 'hexspell'

 ## Description
 HexSpell is an open source library created in Rust, designed to parse and manipulate executable files (.exe, .dll, etc.) with minimal dependencies.
 The reason for this library is to deepen my knowledge about executables, their manipulation and Rust!